This is What Happens When Your Lender Requires PMI

 $160,600 / $200,000 = 0.803.

-This equals 80 percent, which meets the mortgage balance requirement needed to get rid of PMI.
+This rounds down to 80%, which meets the mortgage balance requirement needed to get rid of PMI.

 To stop making extra monthly payments, canceling PMI should be a priority once your loan-to-value is where it needs to be.

-However, according to the Consumer Financial Protection Bureau, there are certain requirements to be met, which include the following:
+According to the Consumer Financial Protection Bureau, there are certain requirements to be met:

-- You must be current on all your payments and have a good payment history
+- You must be current on all payments and have a good payment history.

-- You may have to prove you don’t have any other liens on the home
+- You may have to prove there are no other liens on the home.

-- You may have to get an appraisal to prove your loan balance is not more than 80 percent of the home’s current value
+- You may have to get an appraisal to prove your loan balance is not more than 80% of the home’s current value.

-If you are consistently late on payments, this will turn your mortgage lender away from the idea of eliminating your PMI.
+If you are consistently late on payments, your lender can deny your request for PMI removal.